Bloc/swiftris-checkpoints/10-miserable-and-magical.md

     }
 ```

-Each time the player levels up, we're going to decrease the tick interval.
-At first, each level will decrease it by `100` milliseconds but as it progresses it will go even faster, topping off at `50` milliseconds between ticks.
-Lastly, we play a congratulatory level up sound, you have to reward them with something after all.
+Each time the player levels up, we'll decrease the tick interval.
+At first, each level will decrease it by `100` milliseconds, but as it progresses it will go even faster, eventually topping off at `50` milliseconds between ticks.
+Lastly, we play a congratulatory level up sound.
+We have to reward players with *something*, after all.

 ```objc(GameViewController.swift)
     func gameShapeDidDrop(swiftris: Swiftris) {